 You must report any underlying transactions of a non-public business or commercial enterprise, investment pool, or other entity in which you, your spouse, or your dependent children have a direct proprietary, general partnership, or other interest unless: (1) the entity is an EIF, or (2) the transaction is incidental to the primary trade or business of the entity.
-Transactions of a trust or other financial arrangement should be described in the same manner as any other transaction, but the reporting individual may indicate that these transactions were made at the direction of a trustee.
+Transactions within a trust or other financial arrangement should be described in the same manner as any other transaction, but the reporting individual may indicate that these transactions were made at the direction of a trustee.
+Transactions involving your children's assets do not need to be reported once the child is no longer a "dependent child" (see p.
+10, supra).